krgamestudios/mechaimmensewarfare.com/public_html/src/rules.md

 The goal of the game is to attack your opponent directly five times.
 Each time a player is attacked directly, they place the top card of their deck in the damage zone.
 Once there are five cards in a player's damage zone, that player loses the game.

 The game takes place on a 5*7 grid (wider than it is long).
-Players start the game with a deck of 40 cards, with no more than 3 copies of any one card, except for Basics (no limit) and Singletons (maximum of 1).
+Players start the game with a deck of at least 40 cards, with no more than 3 copies of any one card, except for Basics (no limit) and Singletons (maximum of 1).
 Players draw 5 cards, decide to mulligan or not (see [Mulligans](#Mulligans)), then take turns by placing certain cards on the closest row of the board, known as their entry zone.
 If there are no empty spaces in a player's entry zone, excluding movable units that player owns, then the player cannot play a new card and loses the game.
 A player also loses the game if they cannot draw a card from their deck.

 When combat between units is initiated, the attacker's power is subtracted from the defender's durability.
 When a unit's durability reaches zero, it is destroyed and discarded.